 Computers processors have been leaving offices and become more and more embedded into everyday objects.
 Enhanced with sensors and networked via wireless connections, these computerized objects allow new fields of application, such as smart homes and remote health monitoring.

-Speakers include, among others, Ian F. Akyildiz (Georgia Tech) on nano networks, Andrea Cavallaro (QMUL) on camera networks, Carlo Regazzoni (Genova) on data fusion, and Kay Römer (Lübeck) on sensor networks.
-A dinner talk is given by Infineon Austria CTO Reinhard Petschacher.
-The event is technically co-sponsored by the IEEE.
-The social event includes a hiking tour.
+Speakers included, among others, Ian F. Akyildiz (Georgia Tech) on nano networks, Andrea Cavallaro (QMUL) on camera networks, Carlo Regazzoni (Genova) on data fusion, and Kay Römer (Lübeck) on sensor networks.
+A dinner talk was given by Infineon Austria CTO Reinhard Petschacher.
+The social event included a hiking tour.
+The event was technically co-sponsored by the IEEE.